ai-mrkogao/ai-mrkogao.github.io/_posts/2018-06-27-ActorCriticTensorflow.md

 ## DDPG(Deep Deterministic Policy Gradient)
 ***policy gradient actor-critic***
-DDPG is a plicy gradient algorithm that uses a stochastic behavior policy for good exploration but estimates a deterministic target policy.
+DDPG is a policy gradient algorithm that uses a stochastic behavior policy for good exploration but estimates a deterministic target policy.
 Policy gradient algorithms utilize a form of policy iteration;***they evaluate the policy, and then follow the policy gradient to maximize performance.***

 - DDPG is